-(9) Patrick Goodfellow has been awarded 56,000 deferred share units which vested upon the approval of the audited financial statements by the Board.
-He may exercise these units at any business day before February 13, 2021 for an amount equal to the average closing price of the share on the Toronto Stock Market on the preceding twenty business days.
+(5) Patrick Goodfellow has been awarded 56,000 deferred share units which vested at the end of fiscal year 2017 upon Goodfellow achieving two consecutive profitable quarters.
+He may exercise these units at any business day before February 13, 2021 for an amount equal to the average closing price of the share on the Toronto Stock Exchange on the preceding twenty business days.
 Value is based on the Corporation's share price as at the date of grant on January 15, 2017.